Bartek0074/bstpnWebsite/README.md

-# Hello
+# bstpnWebsite

-Welcome to my simple CV website created with React.js.</br>
+My simple CV website.</br>

+⚙ Technology used:
+- HTML
+- SASS
+- BEM
+- ReactJS

-You can see this website on https://bstpn.pl/</br>
+You can check this website on https://bstpn.pl/

 # Getting Started with Create React App